Kimi K2.5 vs Phi 3.5 Mini Instruct

 Which has a larger context window, Kimi K2.5 or Phi 3.5 Mini Instruct?

-Kimi K2.5 supports 256K tokens, while Phi 3.5 Mini Instruct supports 128K tokens.
+Kimi K2.5 supports 256k tokens, while Phi 3.5 Mini Instruct supports 128k tokens.
 That gap matters most for long documents, large codebases, retrieval-heavy agents, and conversations where earlier context must remain visible.

 Which is cheaper, Kimi K2.5 or Phi 3.5 Mini Instruct?

-Kimi K2.5 is cheaper on tracked token pricing.
-Kimi K2.5 costs $0.38/1M input and $1.72/1M output tokens.
-Phi 3.5 Mini Instruct costs $0.9/1M input and $0.9/1M output tokens.
+Phi 3.5 Mini Instruct is cheaper on tracked token pricing.
+Kimi K2.5 costs $0.44/1M input and $2/1M output tokens.
+Phi 3.5 Mini Instruct costs $0.90/1M input and $0.90/1M output tokens.
 Provider discounts or batch pricing can still change the final bill.

 Is Kimi K2.5 or Phi 3.5 Mini Instruct open source?

-Kimi K2.5 is listed under MIT.
+Kimi K2.5 is listed under Proprietary.
 Phi 3.5 Mini Instruct is listed under MIT.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

-Kimi K2.5 has the clearer documented function calling signal in this comparison.
-If function calling is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.
+Kimi K2.5 has the clearer documented vision signal in this comparison.
+If vision is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.
+Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

-Kimi K2.5 has the clearer documented structured outputs signal in this comparison.
-If structured outputs is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.
+Kimi K2.5 has the clearer documented multimodal input signal in this comparison.
+If multimodal input is mission-critical, validate it against the provider endpoint because model-level support and API-level exposure can differ.

 Where can I run Kimi K2.5 and Phi 3.5 Mini Instruct?